sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

 Options:
   --cpu                                         Easy way to enable both chrome.timeline and CPU long tasks for Chrome and geckoProfile for Firefox  [boolean]
+  --androidPower                                Enables android power testing - charging must be disabled for this.(You have to disable charging yourself for this - it depends on the phone model).  [boolean]
   --video                                       Record a video and store the video.
 Set it to false to remove the video that is created by turning on visualMetrics.
 To remove fully turn off video recordings, make sure to set video and visualMetrics to false.
 Requires FFMpeg to be installed.  [boolean]
   --visualMetrics                               Collect Visual Metrics like First Visual Change, SpeedIndex, Perceptual Speed Index and Last Visual Change.
 Requires FFMpeg and Python dependencies  [boolean]
   --visualElements, --visuaElements             Collect Visual Metrics from elements.
 Works only with --visualMetrics turned on.
 By default you will get visual metrics from the largest image within the view port and the largest h1.
 You can also configure to pickup your own defined elements with --scriptInput.visualElements  [boolean]